Current Projects & Initiatives

 Why join?

 Becoming a member of Preservation South Carolina is the best way of supporting our work.
-Membership represents an appreciation for South Carolina's rich architectural and cultural heritage and meaningful support of our preservation and advocacy efforts.
+Membership represents an appreciation for South Carolina's rich architectural and cultural heritage and is a meaningful way to support of our preservation and advocacy efforts.

 Together we can secure the future of our historic places, inspire a sense of community, and keep our history alive for future generations.